StaceyyBee/TyreDamage/README.md

 						--For example the "Raptor" has 2 wheels on the front and 1 wheel on back.

 Except:						--Blacklisted vehicles that cant be stopped if tyres are popped.
 By default cop cars are ignored.
+						--Numbers will ignore the whole vehicle class (example: 14 will ignore all boats) --Strings will ignore the specific vehicles (example: "fbi" will ignore the FBI car)

 Test:						--Enable test/debug mode. (enables you to pop tyres one by one and then reset)
 On:						--Activate test mode.